EU financial sector law: a complex matter

 The European Union’s financial services law has developed into a highly technical and complex field.

-The European Commission states on the internet: ‘Financial Services policy should deliver stable, secure and efficient financial markets and ensure coherence and consistency between the different policy areas, such as banking, insurance, securities and investment funds, financial markets infrastructure, retail financial services and payment systems.’
+The European Commission states on the internet: ‘Financial services regulation should contribute to an environment that protects consumers, promotes market integrity and supports investment, growth and jobs.’
+At the same time, financial Services policy should deliver stable, secure and efficient financial markets and ensure coherence and consistency between the different policy areas, such as banking, insurance, securities and investment funds, financial markets infrastructure, retail financial services and payment systems.

 In fact, there has been a very remarkable development in this field since the setting up of the European Economic Communities (EEC) in the 1950s.
 Originally, there was no specific Community legislation on financial services (ie no harmonisation through secondary law).
 Instead, the general rules of the EEC Treaty applied, notably those on the internal market and, more specifically, on the freedom of establishment and on the free movement of services.
 In 1961, general programmes were adopted on the abolition of obstacles to these economic freedoms in the financial sector.
 As of the 1960s, secondary Community law on establishment and services followed.
 For example, in the field of insurance internal market legislation was first adopted with respect to co-insurance in the 1960s and as of the 1970s also with respect to direct insurance (here, several generations of directives followed each other).
 In comparison, legislation on capital markets is more recent.